Greatfield Estate, Kingston upon Hull: Geography

-Greatfield estate is located in the far south-east of Kingston upon Hull, close to the eastern boundary of the city, formed by the Old Fleet Drain.
-To the south it is bounded by the former Hull and Holderness Railway (now a cycle track), beyond which is a portside industrial area, and the King George Dock; to the west is Craven Park rugby ground, and the Preston Road Estate beyond; to the north-west is the Bilton Grange estate; and to the east is open farmland in the East Riding of Yorkshire – Preston is around 4 mi to the east.
-The estate is lowlying, under 5 m above sea level.
+Greatfield estate is in the far south-east of Kingston upon Hull, close to the eastern boundary of the city, formed by the Old Fleet Drain.
+To the south it is bounded by the former Hull and Holderness Railway (now a cycle track), beyond which is a portside industrial area, and the King George Dock; to the west is Craven Park rugby ground, and the Preston Road Estate beyond; to the north-west is the Bilton Grange Estate; and to the east is open farmland in the East Riding of Yorkshire – Preston is around 4 mi to the east.
+The estate is low-lying, under 5 m above sea level.
 Annandale Road is the main road of the estate which bends, coming from the north-west and exiting to the west, connecting with Preston Road.

 In 2007 the area was classed as an economically deprived area, with many residents in lower socioeconomic classes – people in the estate are predominately white British ethnically, with 93.1% classed as white.